Codecademy/docs/content/swiftui/concepts/modifiers/modifiers.md

 ---
-Title: 'Modifiers'
+Title: 'ViewModifier'
-Description: 'Modifiers are methods that can alter views.'
+Description: 'ViewModifiers are methods that can alter views.'
 Subjects:
  - 'Mobile Development'
  - 'Computer Science'